 You will have regular appointments with your midwife throughout your pregnancy, and your midwife will explain this process to you.
 This is known as antenatal care.

-You will be given your maternity notes at your first midwife appointment, which is usually when you are around 8 weeks pregnant.
+You will have been given your maternity notes at your first midwife appointment, which is usually when you are around 8 weeks pregnant.

 Your maternity notes are a record of the care that you get from every health professional: